Scottish Fold: Origin

-The rare distinctive physical traits of the breed, combined with their reputation as unusually loving companions, make Folds highly sought-after pets, with Fold kittens typically costing considerably more than kittens of more common breeds.
-Scottish folds are also popular among celebrities, one of them being American singer Taylor Swift, who owns two Scottish fold cats named Meredith Grey (the titular character of the medical drama series Grey's Anatomy), and Olivia Benson (the protagonist of the police drama series Law & Order: Special Victims Unit).
+In 1970 the first Scottish Fold kittens were introduced to America via a Neil Todd of Massachusetts who was researching the mutation.
+Further cats were brought over and the Scottish Fold breeding program continued with American Shorthairs and British Shorthairs being introduced.

+Breed recognition

+In 1978 the Cat Fanciers' Association (CFA) granted the breed championship status.

+In the mid 1980s the long-haired version started to gain recognition.

+The International Cat Association (TICA) was the first registry to recognized the longhairs for championship competition in the 1987–88 show season and CFA followed in 1993–94.

 Characteristics

 Ears

 Scottish Fold kittens that do not develop folded ears are known as Scottish Straights.
-The original cats only had one fold in their ears, but due to selective breeding, breeders have increased the fold to a double or triple crease that causes the ear to lie totally flat against the head.

 Body

 The Scottish Fold is a medium to large sized cat, which can come in any colour, even calico.
 Males typically weigh 4–6 kg, and females weigh 2.7–4 kg.
 The Fold's entire body structure, especially the head and face, is generally rounded, and the eyes large and round.
 The nose is short with a gentle curve, and the cat's body is well-rounded with a padded look and medium-to-short legs.
 The head is domed at the top, and the neck very short.
 The broadly-spaced eyes give the Scottish Fold a "sweet expression".
-The Scottish Fold's ears are folded hence the name "Scottish Fold".

 Coat

 Scottish Folds can be either long- or short-haired, and they may have nearly any coat colour or combination of colours (including white).
-Shorthair Scottish Folds have thick and soft fur, with longhair Folds having longer and exceptionally dense fur around their upper thighs, toes, ears, and tail.
+Shorthair Scottish Folds have thick and soft fur, with longhair Folds having longer fur and tufts located around the extremities.

-Temperament

-Scottish Folds, whether with folded ears or with normal ears, are typically good-natured and placid and adjust to other animals within a household extremely well.
-They tend to become very attached to their human caregivers and are by nature quite affectionate.
-Folds also receive high marks for playfulness, grooming and intelligence.
-Scottish Folds like to be outdoors and enjoy outdoor games and activities.
-Loneliness is something they heavily dislike.

-Habits

-Folds are also known for sleeping on their backs.
-Scottish Folds typically have soft voices and display a complex repertoire of meows and purrs not found in better-known breeds.
-Folds are also known for sitting with their legs stretched out and their paws on their belly.
-This position is called the "Buddha Position".